(6, Man. Andronikou Str.)

 (2, Leof.
 Stratou)

-Greece area are displayed as witnesses of the culture that created them and the society that
+Greece area are displayed as witnesses of the culture that created them and the society that used them.

 FOLK ART & ETHNOGRAPHIC MUSEUM OF MACEDONIA-THRACE